 How to Fix a Cracked Radiator

 Since driving around with a broken radiator is not an option, let’s look into the repair and the cost it involves.
-A cracked radiator repair cost could be quite expensive depending on where you get it done, the model of your car, the cost of parts, labor costs and some miscellaneous charges (such as hazardous waste disposal) that may arise.
+A cracked radiator repair cost could be quite expensive depending on where you get it done, the model of your car, the cost of parts, labor costs, and some miscellaneous charges (such as hazardous waste disposal) that may arise.

 Fixing the radiator also depends on the material of the radiator.
 In this sense, it is more expensive to fix a metallic radiator than the plastic radiator.

 To fix a cracked radiator on metallic radiators, welding of the leak will be required.
 The crack needs welding using a gas torch or a propane torch.
-If the leak is too large, whether you know how to fix a cracked radiator or not, welding will not work, replacement will be required.
+If the leak is too large, whether you know how to fix a cracked radiator or not, welding will not work, the replacement will be required.

 A cracked radiator fix for plastic radiators is much cheaper than the metallic ones.
 This is the case because you can spray an adhesive to seal the leak.
 This adhesive contains a mixture of two parts of epoxy and JB weld material.